LaneLyng/MobilePascalTDPTweaker/README.md

 - Run 'Mobile Pascal TDP Tweaker.exe'
 - Open the vBIOS file that you would like to modify and adjust the TDP values
 - Save the vBIOS
-- Flash the modified vBIOS file into your chip through using a programmer
+- Flash the modified vBIOS file into your chip through using a hardware programmer

 ## Development
 - Recommend using Microsoft Visual Studio to build/compile